steemit/smt-whitepaper/smt-manual/manual.md

 #### SMT creation fee

-Issuing an `smt_create_operation` requires payment of `smt_creation_fee`.
+Issuing a `smt_create_operation` requires payment of `smt_creation_fee`.
 The amount required is set by the `smt_creation_fee` field of `dynamic_global_properties_object`.
 This field may contain a value in STEEM or SBD.
 If specified in SBD, an equivalent amount of STEEM will be accepted, at the current price feed.

 Initially, `smt_creation_fee` will be set to 99 SBD, and no means will be provided to update it.
 Updates to the `smt_creation_fee` amount may occur in future hardforks, however, so user-agents should read the `smt_creation_fee` value from the `dynamic_global_properties_object`.
 User-agents should not assume the fee will always be 99 SBD.

 The fee is destroyed by sending it to `STEEM_NULL_ACCOUNT`.